pscally1005/pscally1005.github.io/_posts/archive/2024-05-03-cc-cookie-dough.markdown

 - syrup
 Description: This recipe is an adapted version of the viral cottage cheese cookie dough, made slightly healthier.
 It can serve 1 person as a breakfast, or can be portioned and stored in the fridge as a snack.
 It's super high in protein from the yogurt, cottage cheese, and protein powder, while also containing a lot of fiber (coconut flour), as well as some healthy fats (unsweetened chocolate)
 Instructions:
-- I always pre-blend my entire cottage cheese container when I buy it, but if yours isn't blended then you can make this in the food processor<br><br>
+- I always pre-blend my entire cottage cheese container when I buy it, but if yours isn't blended then you can make this in the food processor

 - In a medium bowl, mix together your ingredients (except the chocolate).
-Optionally, add 1-2 tbsp (16-32 g) of any natural nut butter<br><br>
+Optionally, add 1-2 tbsp (16-32 g) of any natural nut butter

 - Finely chop the chocolate, and fold into the batter.
 Either roll into balls to save for later, or eat it with a spoon
 ---